NavigationContentFooter

 ------------------------------------------------------------------------------------------

 Two scenarios are also installed by default.
 They are designed to use the data from the sshd-logs parser.
-In our current set-up, we can easily detect someone who is trying to connect to your machine.
-We can test that by spamming an SSH connection from your local machine to your Dedibox, or using a software like hydra.
+In our current setup, we can easily detect someone who is trying to connect to your machine.
+We can test that by spamming an SSH connection from your local machine to your Dedibox, or using software like hydra.
 The scenario is configured to be banned after 5 iterations from a single IP, but feel free to edit it by following the documentation.

 You can find your banned IPs using cscli: